 How to Get to Riverside PowerHouse

-It’s pretty easy to get to the Riverside Powerhouse and it takes only about 10 minutes from your parked car to the abandoned building.
+Getting to the Riverside Powerhouse is fairly easy and only takes about 10 minutes from your parked car to the abandoned building.

 Directions to Norco Powerhouse: Norco Powerhouse, Norco, CA 92860

-I took the left side to the dirt horse trail.
+When you reach a sign that says “Keep Out”, take the left side, which merges onto the horse trail.
 Be aware and stay clear of the people riding their horses, as well as horse poo!
-Yuck.

 Go ahead and wave hello to the tall horses and tour guides on horseback.
 They’re friendly people!
 You’re almost there.

-Finally, I reached my destination.
-A tall building with graffiti art and interesting arched doorways.
+Finally, you’ve reached your destination, a tall building with graffiti art and interesting arched doorways.
 Take a look around and read some of the messages on the walls.
-Some of them made me smile and chuckle a bit.

 This place will give you the creeps if you venture to it at night!